 For example, say we have a condition while($(count)<10), it will execute the child elements until the condition is false.
 To test this, there should be a counter which gets increment or decrement on each iteration and then condition is evaluated.
 Config Element “Counter” can be used to serve this purpose.

 Configure “Counter” config element to start at 1 and then increment at each iteration.
 See below for more clarification:

-We will touch upon rest of the controllers in our video tutorials.
+We will touch upon the rest of the controllers in our video tutorials.

 Real Time Example

-Let’s consider a scenario in which testing team does not know the URLs and parameters of all the request hitting the server under test.
+Please consider a scenario in which the testing team does not know the URLs and parameters of all the requests hitting the server under test.
 Now, to load test the server they need to record the requests and then modulate the load sequentially or concurrently and create scenarios out of them to do the performance testing.

-- Add a template in Jmeter for Recording Controller
+- Add a template to the Jmeter for Recording Controller

-- Set the proxy on your browser and choose the same port in HTTP(s) Script Recorder
+- Set up a proxy on your browser and choose the same port for the HTTP(s) Script Recorder

 - Record the requests